platformsh/platformsh-docs/docs/src/languages/php/_index.md

 For more details, see the reference of [web commands](../../create-apps/app-reference.md#web-commands).

 If not specified, the effective default start command for PHP-FPM can be retrieved with the following symlink: `/usr/bin/start-php-app`.
-TODO: Check the following statement and improve that part You can call PHP-FPM manually but that's generally not necessary.
+If necessary, you can also call PHP-FPM manually.

 ## Foreign function interfaces